Best south america Ski resorts in 2026

 Chapter 1

-As the longest mountain range (4,300 miles) with the second-highest peaks on the planet, the Andes provide not only an adventure of a lifetime, but reverse seasons that allow northerners to escape the hot days of summer and keep the “Endless Winter” alive.
+The ski resorts in South America provide not only a ski trip of a lifetime, but reverse seasons that allow northerners to escape the hot days of summer and keep the “Endless Winter” alive.
+Resorts operate during the Southern Hemisphere winter and spring months June to October.

 Skiing in South America is like skiing on another planet, accented by delicious food and aprés.

-Map of Ski Resorts in South America and The Andes Mountains
+Map of The Main Ski Resorts in South America

 Argentina Resorts Map